sat-engineer/sovereign-merchant/product-and-tech-spec.md

 * **API authentication:** All API endpoints (except `/healthz`, `/api/config/qbo/callback`, and one-time `/api/config/api-key/initial`) require API key authentication.
 API key is auto-generated on first install (cryptographically random, 32-byte hex string), stored hashed (SHA-256) in database, and must be provided in `Authorization: Bearer <key>` header or `?apiKey=<key>` query parameter.
 Frontend stores API key in localStorage after successful authentication.
 Keys can be rotated via settings UI.
 Failed authentication attempts are rate-limited (10 attempts per IP per minute).
 * **Sensitive data encryption:** BTCPay API keys and QuickBooks OAuth tokens (access + refresh) are encrypted at rest using AES-256-GCM.
 See Section 6.1 for encryption key management details.
 * **HMAC secret management:** QBO-first payment links use HMAC signatures.
-Secret is auto-generated on first install (32-byte random), stored encrypted alongside encryption key (Section 6.1), and rotated via API key rotation (same lifecycle).
+Secret is auto-generated on first install (32-byte random), stored encrypted alongside encryption key (Section 6.1), and rotated whenever the API key is rotated.
+The rotation flow issues a new secret, updates the BTCPay webhook registration, and persists the encrypted secret + webhook metadata.
 See Section 18 for payment link security.
 * **HTTPS enforced:** fallback to HTTP only if self-hosted/localnet.
 * **OAuth CSRF protection:** All OAuth flows use `state` parameter validation.
 Server generates cryptographically random state tokens, stores them with short expiry (10 minutes), and validates on callback to prevent cross-site request forgery attacks.
 * **Logs rotated:** capped log size to prevent disk growth.